MicahElliott/flymake-pgsanity/README.md

 strings like `'foo-bar-XXX'` and it worked!
 Yes, it also supports those weird params like `:v*:so-weird`.

-The other necessary bits to make pgsanity happy involve you manually "improving" your Hugs files:
+The other necessary bits to make ecpg happy involve you manually "improving" your Hug files:

-- manually add semicolons (`;`) to the ends of each SQL statement, which pgsanity needs and Hugs doesn't mind
+- manually add semicolons (`;`) to the ends of each SQL statement, which ecpg needs and Hug doesn't mind

 - don't end with a dangling `WHERE`